CrazyToto/CrazyToto/README.md

-- 👋 Hi, I’m Alvaro, have fun here and contact me if you have questions
+- 👋 Hi, I’m Toto, have fun here and contact me if you have questions
 - 👀 I’m interested in Software engeneering and cyber security💻 I love playing sports and going outside
 - 🌱 I’m currently learning Python and C#.
 I was thinking to start JavaScript
 - 💞️ I’m looking to collaborate on big Teams to create awsome projects